Billingegroup/pydatarecognition/news/fs_find_one.rst

 **Added:**

-* testing function for find_one function for filesystem
+* find_one function for filesystem client

 **Changed:**